OSDeploy/GitBook/psmodule/osdrivers/find-osdriverbytype.md

 ## -Path

-The Path to your Drivers that you want to
+The Path to your Drivers that you want to search through

 ---